 In an era where the demands of daily life are varied and impressive, it seems mental and physical comfort become ever more elusive.
 Life style choices, genetics, environment and various stressors all play a role in effecting our well being.
 I believe in looking at health in a holistic and human-centered way, tailoring sessions to each clients needs.

-I utilize structural integration, myofasical tissue engagement, detailed assessment, therapeutic massage techniques, range of motion stretching, trigger points, breath work, energy work, embodiment practices and years of anatomical study to be able to create an experience that will allow clients to move toward feeling balance and ease in their bodies and minds.
+I utilize structural integration, myofasical tissue engagement, detailed assessment, therapeutic massage techniques, range of motion stretching, trigger points, breath work, energy work, embodiment practices, corrective exercises and years of anatomical study to be able to create an experience that will allow clients to move toward feeling balance and ease in their bodies and minds.

 If you're looking for Good Earth Massage Therapy, you have found it!
 I was previously known under that name.
 Thank you for supporting me while I move through a re-branding to focus my practice on structural integration bodywork.